NIME-conference/NIME-bibliography/README.md

 Build
 --------

-The script `generate_combined_files.sh` creates combined files from the individual yearly BibTeX files and places them in a directory called `release`.
+The `Makefile` creates combined files from the individual yearly BibTeX files for all proceedings types and places them in a directory called `release`.
+Outputs are created in `.bib`, `.csv` and `.yaml` format.

+The built proceedings are automatically deployed at <http://nime-conference.github.io/NIME-bibliography/>, separately to the main NIME website.

 Publish on nime.org
 ----------